c12-ai/labwise-help/src/en/admin.md

 Welcome to the "Admin Operations Guide".
-This document serves as a comprehensive manual designed to provide System Administrators with essential information and step-by-step procedures for managing product accounts and conducting installations.
+This document serves as a comprehensive manual designed to provide System Administrators with essential information and step-by-step procedures for managing product accounts and conducting installation and update Labwise.

 ## Account management

-1. Type the domain.com:1337/admin and log-in with the admin account (will be provided to the system admin).
+1. Type the *domain.com:1337/admin* and log-in with the admin account (will be provided to the system admin).
 In the Content Manager tab find the content “User”

    ![](../images/img_98.png)